Trip to Ajanta & Ellora Caves

 Day One: The Rock Cut Indian Marvel

-Once you reach Aurangabad, check-in to your hotel.
-Make a small bag with must have things, because one needs to walk a lot to explore the place to its fullest and prefer to wear a slip-on shoe.
-You must remove shoes before entering caves.
-You need to start your day as early as possible in order to beat the crowd and hence I started my day at 05:00 AM from my hotel.
+Once you reach Aurangabad, check into your hotel.
+Pack a small bag with must-have things because one needs to walk a lot to explore the place to its fullest and prefer to wear a slip-on shoe.
+You must remove your shoes before entering caves.
+You need to start your day as early as possible in order to beat the crowd and hence, I started my day at 05:00 AM from my hotel.
 It took me 4 hrs to reach Ajanta Caves due to a bad road.
 Roundway it took me 10 hrs only travelling.
-But if things get better the distance can be easily covered within 2 hrs one way.
+But if things get better, the distance can be easily covered within 2 hrs one way.

 If you are travelling in a private car you must take a halt at Hotel Sai Milan Ajanta for breakfast & lunch.
-It’s a pocket friendly place very close to Ajanta Caves.
+It’s a pocket-friendly place very close to the Ajanta Caves.
 Must try Masala Omlet with Roti and Non-Veg Chicken Meal.
 For all chai lovers, you will love this place.

-Around 05:30 AM first bus leaves for Ajanta Caves from Aurangabad Central Bus Stop.
+Around 05:30 AM, the first bus leaves for Ajanta Caves from the Aurangabad Central Bus Stop.
 For returning to Aurangabad from Ajanta Caves, you have come back to the Parking and wait for the bus going toward Aurangabad.

-These magnetic caves got their name from a nearby village Ajanta.
-In total there are 30 caves including the unfinished ones.
+These magnetic caves got their name from a nearby village, Ajanta.
+In total,l there are 30 caves, including the unfinished ones.
 Archaeological Survey of India has described it as ‘the finest surviving examples of Indian art, especially painting’.
-The location of this place provides a calm and composed environment due to which the Buddhist monks used to meditate at these secluded places.
+The location of this place provides a calm and composed environment, due to which the Buddhist monks used to meditate at these secluded places.
 Chinese Buddhist travellers such as Fa Hien and Hiuen Tsang have also mentioned the Ajanta Caves in their memoirs (memoirs - a historical account or biography written from personal knowledge)

-• Cave 2: This cave’s main highlight is its ceiling, which has intricated abstract designs of devils, birds, fruits, and flowers.
+Cave 2: This cave’s main highlight is its ceiling, which has intricate abstract designs of devils, birds, fruits, and flowers.

 It takes around 2-3 hours to explore the caves to their fullest.
 Peace, serenity or natural bliss, whatever you may need, vacation is gifted by these marvels, the Ajanta Caves.